The Echo and R5 wheels are already compatible with 11 speed.

 Some, but not all, Velomax hubs can be retrofitted with a Campagnolo cassette body.
-Please call our Customer Service(877-835-6629) for information regarding compatibility.
+Please call our Customer Service(1-855-244-8005) for information regarding compatibility.

 The quickest resolution is to ask the dealer if they have the correct cassette body in stock.
-If not, the replacement cassette body may be ordered either through the retailer, or directly through our Customer Service at 877-835-6629.
+If not, the replacement cassette body may be ordered through your local dealer.
 Swapping cassette bodies is fairly simple, and requires minimal tools.
 You can refer to our Wheel Service page for information on dis-assembly of the hub, or consult with a Customer Service representative on this process.

 In the case of Easton and Velomax front wheels, the process of truing and replacing spokes is similar to other low spoke-count wheels.
 The same is true of the non-drive side spokes of the rear wheel.
 However, our drive-side rear spokes require additional consideration.